 the parent moves or changes employment within the workforce area and no Texas Rising Star–certified providers are available to meet the needs of the parent’s changed circumstances

 The parent no longer receives the reduction if the parent voluntarily transfers the child from a Texas Rising Star–certified provider to a non-Texas Rising Star–certified provider.
+Additionally, the reduction must no longer be offered upon recertification of a new eligibility period or if the parent transfers to another workforce area.

-Rule Reference: §809.19(a)(8)If a parent transfers to another workforce area in which a reduction for selection of a Texas Rising Star provider is not offered, the reduction will no longer apply.
-Boards must make this information clear to any family receiving this discount.
+Rule Reference: §809.19(a)(8)

-B-610: Entering Parent Share of Cost Amounts into TWIST
+B-610: Parent Share of Cost Amounts Calculated in the Child Care Case Management System

-Boards must enter sliding fee scale and parent share of cost into TWIST under the WDA Administration—Share of Cost tab.
+Boards must be aware that the child care case management system automatically calculates the PSoC assessment described in B-601, based on gross income calculated from information entered.

-Additional information is available in TA Bulletin 252, issued August 9, 2012, and titled “Entering Board Contract Year Parent Share of Cost Amounts into The Workforce Information System of Texas.”
+Boards must be aware that if a family has multiple children in care, the child care case management system will automatically assign the PSoC to the youngest child’s provider.

-B-700: Maximum Provider Reimbursement Rates
+B-700: Maximum Provider Payment Rates

-B-701: About Maximum Provider Reimbursement Rates
+B-701: About Maximum Provider Payment Rates

-Based on local factors, including a market rate survey provided by TWC, Boards must establish maximum reimbursement rates for child care subsidies at or above a level established by TWC in order to ensure that the rates provide equal access to child care in the local market and in a manner consistent with state and federal statutes and regulations governing child care.
-Boards must take such actions in an open meeting, as required by §802.1(f) and as detailed in WD Letter 10-07, issued February 2, 2007, and titled “Adoption of Local Workforce Development Board Policies in Open Meetings.”
+Based on local factors, including a market rate survey provided by TWC, Boards must establish maximum provider payment rates for child care subsidies at or above a level established by TWC in order to ensure that the rates provide equal access to child care in the local market and in a manner consistent with state and federal statutes and regulations governing child care.

 Rule Reference: §809.20(a)

-B-702: Reimbursement Rates Based on Categories of Care
+B-702: Payment Rates Based on Categories of Care

 B-702.a: Provider Types

-At a minimum, Boards must establish reimbursement rates for full-day and part-day units of service, as described in F-300, for the following provider types:
+At a minimum, Boards must establish payment rates for full-day and part-day units of service, as described in F-300, for the following provider types:

 Licensed child care centers, including before- or after-school programs and school-age programs, as defined by CCR